carlagteixeira/rocketseat-nlw4-nodejs/README.md

 # rocketseat-nlw4-nodejs

-It is a Node.js code exercise of the event 'New Level Week' - Rockerseat
+It is a Node.js code exercise of the event 'New Level Week' - Rocketseat